NinjaWeedle/CSRacing-Evolution/README.md

 top speed in Machine Test.
 You can also race in returning events like Regulation, Ladder, Custom Spec and Car Specific races.

 NOTE: This game is designed for the M+ revisons and/or Python Editions of the CE, and as a result it may run slowly on older models without use of a program like FASTER.
+It will still run on the 84+ CSE.
 Github: https://github.com/NinjaWeedle/CSRacing-Evolution - If there's a new version of CSRacing II Evolution, you'll find it here first.
 Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?p=299757 - Check out this forum topic for the latest updates on CSRacing II!
 _________________________________________________________
 Table of contents:

 I. GETTING STARTED
- 1: How to install Calculator Street Racing Evolution on your TI-84+ CE
+ 1: How to install Calculator Street Racing II Evolution on your TI-84+ CE
  2: How to play
  3: Game modes
  4: Home menu